About Us, In Brief

-Hi, I’m Matt Stern, founder of The Tool Merchants.
-I’m also a husband, father, homesteader and, big surprise, a tool lover.
+Hi, I’m Matt Stern, creator of The Tool Merchants.
+I’m also a husband, father, gardener and, big surprise, a tool lover.

 As I sat on my plastic throne, I was faced with a simple hand drawn diagram that to this day inspires and challenges me.